saqibmir1/saqibmir1/README.md

 - 👋 Hi, I’m @saqibmir1
 - 👀 I’m interested in literally nothing
 - 🌱 I’m currently learning how to tie shoelaces
-- 💞️ I’m looking to collaborate on FOSS
+- 💞️ I’m looking to collaborate in FOSS
-- 📫 How to reach me?
+- 📫 How to reach me??
 DONT!

 <!---
 saqibmir1/saqibmir1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.